ABOUT BROWN FOUNDATION

 In addition to awarding undergraduate and EnMed graduate scholarships, the Brown Foundation supports the MSC Brown-Smith UK Honors Leadership trip, Craig C. Brown Outstanding Senior Engineering Award, the Brown Engineering Honors Program, the Craig Brown and Sue Smith EnMed Capstone Innovator Award Program at Houston Methodist, Houston Methodist Hospital, Houston Methodist Academic Institute, the EnMed Program, EMERGE Fellowship, Bo’s Place, Brighter Bites, and other organizations and non-profits at A&M and in Houston.

-Since 1992, the Brown Foundation has awarded scholarships to 592 Brown Scholars; 382 Brown Scholars have graduated; and there are currently 210 Brown Scholars enrolled at A&M. Since 2019, the Brown Foundation has awarded 42 EnMed scholarships to a subset of Brown Scholars; 1 EnMed Brown Scholar has graduated from the EnMed Program; 3 E2EnMed Brown Scholars are enrolled in the EnMed Program and 38 E2EnMed EAP Brown Scholars attending A&M will matriculate to EnMed.
+Since 1992, the Brown Foundation has awarded scholarships to over 600 Brown Scholars; There are currently 204 Brown Scholars enrolled at A&M. Since 2019, the Brown Foundation has awarded 42 EnMed scholarships to a subset of Brown Scholars; 1 EnMed Brown Scholar has graduated from the EnMed Program; 3 E2EnMed Brown Scholars are enrolled in the EnMed Program and 38 E2EnMed EAP Brown Scholars attending A&M will matriculate to EnMed.

 The average Brown Scholar GPA is 3.87.
 The average Brown Scholar E2EnMed EAP GPA is 3.98 and the average MCAT score for E2EnMed EAP Brown Scholars is 520, 97%.